-The part of the work that I most enjoy at CFPB are the least flashy, but most challenging projects.
+The part of the work that I most enjoyed at CFPB was probably the least flashy, but most challenging projects.
 Breaking down complex information into more visually enjoyable and understandable chunks is my JAM.
-I enjoy helping passionate people who are excited about their work reach a larger audience.
+I enjoyed helping passionate people who are excited about their work reach a larger audience.

 Building blocks of financial education

 The youth financial education team needed a simple and visually appealing graphic to engagingly explain to parents how children develop their understanding of financial concepts across developmental stages.

 After many iterations, like using a rainbow rock and stack toy as a visual metaphor, this Pinterest-worthy graphic has become the main visual way the CFPB explains learning financial concepts as part of child development.
 It illustrates how learning aspects of financial literacy iteratively over multiple stages in a child's life compound on one another and lead to better financial well-being in adulthood.

 Because consumers can now readily access their credit scores from multiple banks or other institutions, they may see a variation in the numbers.
 The task of explaining this variation was complicated by the fact that there is no consistent formula for credit scores, and most factors that go into these formulas are beyond a consumer's immediate control.

 Through a collaborative process the financial education team and I decided that we wanted a simple graphic that conveyed the following:

 it was ok to see some slight variation in scores